lkiesow/leihs-wiki/Contributing.md

 If you have any trouble, do not hesitate to create a new issue under the 'question' tag and we'll try to help you.

+### General expectations

+Your code:

+* Must not break existing tests
+* Must satisfy our coding guidelines as verified by [Rubocop](https://github.com/bbatsov/rubocop)
+* Must be covered by new tests if it introduces new functionality

 ### Contributing translations